abj908/Wind-Farm-Maintenance-Using-Markovian-Analysis/README.md

 heights (i.e. offshore wind turbines) or too strong wind speeds.

 In this case study, our goal was to use Markovian Analysis to find an optimal maintenance policy which maximizes total yearly profit.
+Excel was used for this project.

 ## Completion Date